Boscobrand/trailblazers-backend/README.md

 - The backend is deployed on Heroku: https://take-a-hike-ct.herokuapp.com/api/trail/
 - The front end is deployed on Netlify: https://playground--neon-speculoos-911cdd.netlify.app
 - This repository is the backend repository for the app
-- The corresponding front end reposotory can be found at https://github.com/mckenziecamacho/trailblazers-frontend
+- The corresponding frontend repository can be found at https://github.com/mckenziecamacho/trailblazers-frontend

 ## ABOUT THE BACKEND DEPLOYMENT: